GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 *  Name: "iot-monitor"
 *  Authorized domain:  [project-id].appspot.com

-**Create OAuth client ID **
+**Create OAuth client ID**

 *  Create a credential of type 'web'
 *  Name it grafana-login
 *  Add Authorized redirect URI
     *   https://[project-id].appspot.com/login/google

-Edit the Oauth values in `iotmonitor-chart/values.yaml` with the client id settings.
+Edit the Oauth values in `iotmonitor-chart/values.yaml` with the client ID settings.

 In `iotmonitor-chart/values.yaml`, update the server root_url for Grafana to this: